Uppsala County: Province

 The northern parts of the province of Uppland encompasses Uppsala County.

+Geography

+Sätra Nature Reserve is located in Uppsala County.

 Administration

-The main aim of the County Administrative Board is to fulfil the goals set in national politics by the Riksdag and the Government, to coordinate the interests of the county, promote its development, establish regional goals and safeguard the due process of law in the handling of each case.
+The main aim of the County Administrative Board is to fulfill the goals set in national politics by the Riksdag and the Government, to coordinate the interests of the county, promote its development, establish regional goals and safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government Agency headed by a Governor.
 See List of Uppsala Governors.

 Politics

+County Council

 The County Council of Uppsala or Region Uppsala (previously Landstinget i Uppsala län), which is appointed by the electorate of the county, is primarily responsible for health care and public transportation.

+The most recent county elections include: